arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 sudo arduino-linux-config carrier disable media-carrier
 ```

-We are going to use the commands from above on dedicated sections below to show how to use the different supported features.
+We are going to use the commands above on dedicated sections below to show how to use the different supported features.

 ### RGB LEDs